navonf/availity-challenge/README.md

 Python 3.
 Used Flask for the API and TinyDB for the database - for a lightweight architecture.

+"Write an app in your programming language of choice that takes as input a list of files and a provider parameter.
+Depending on the provider parameter either write the files to a database, the file system, or print the files to console or popup window.
+The parameter values are “provider1” for database, “provider2” for file system, “provider3” for console/popup."

 #### Install

 To install dependecies, make sure pip is installed and run the following command.